DryBasic/rs-take-home/README.md

  #### 3) Parallelization?
 Caching?

- If the size of tables holding associations and hierarchies become sufficently large, the data and tasks can be parallelized.
+ If the sizes of the tables holding associations and hierarchies become sufficently large, the data and tasks can be parallelized for efficiency.
 The easiest solution might be to use `Spark` (optimizing performance will likely require experimentation with `n` partitions).
+Like `polars`, `PySpark` offers a SQL context so that the existing code can be almost fully reused.

  SQL engines by default perform some level of parallelism (although not exactly "fine-tune-able").
-There exists broad band of data sizes where the SQL engine will optimize and execute faster than other solutions (especially with read/write onto other machines).
+There exists a broad band of data sizes where the SQL engine will optimize and execute faster than other solutions (especially with read/write onto other machines).
 Writing optimized functions/procedures is likely the lowest maintenance headache as well.